Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Introduction and the architecture of the proof

-Although we do not know explicitly functional equations for $n$-logarithms for large $n$ except a trivial one ${\cal L}_n(z) + (-1)^n{\cal L}_n(z^{-1}) =0$, one can define the subgroup of all functional equations.
+Although we do not know explicitly functional equations for $n$-logarithms for large $n$ except a trivial one ${\cal L}_n(z) + (-1)^n{\cal L}_n(z^{-1}) =0$ and the distribution relations, one can define a certain group of functional equations of the type above.
 This leads to higher Bloch groups, whose definition we recall now.

+\paragraph{Conventions.} A few remarks about conventions are in order.
+First, we work everywhere with infinite fields.
+Second, we work modulo torsion, i.e., with $\Q$-vector spaces.
+In particular, our definition of ${\cal B}_n(\F)$ differs from the one in \cite{Gon95}: our group ${\cal B}_n(\F)$ is the rationalization of the corresponding abelian group defined in \cite{Gon95}.
+For an abelian group $A$, consider its rationalization $A:= A \otimes \Q$.
+We mostly omit the rationalization sign: for instance, we denote the space $\F^{\times}\otimes_{\Z} \Q$ simply by $\F^{\times}.$

+Finally, the name {\it Bloch group} was coined by Suslin \cite{Sus90} for the kernel of the map $\delta: \mathfrak{p}(\F) \lra \Lambda^2\F^\times,$ where $\frak{p}(\F)$ is an abelian group whose rationalization is isomorphic to ${\cal B}_2(\F)$.
+We use the terminology of \cite{Gon95}, where the group ${\cal B}_2(\F)$ was called the Bloch group, and its higher analogs ${\cal B}_n(\F)$ were defined and called ``higher Bloch groups.''
+Our point is that the groups ${\cal B}_n(\F)$ are the primary objects, and thus deserve the name ``higher Bloch groups.''

-\paragraph{Higher Bloch groups and polylogarithmic motivic complexes \cite{G91a}.} Denote by $\Q[X]$ the $\Q$-vector space generated by a set $X$.
-We denote by $\{x\}$ the generator assigned to an $x\in X$.
-Given a field $\F$, one defines inductively for each $n\geq 1$ a subspace ${\cal R}_n(\F) \subset \Q[\F]$ reflecting functional equations for the classical n-logarithm function, and set
+\paragraph{4.
+Polylogarithmic motivic complexes \cite{Gon95}.} For a set $X$ we denote by $\{x\}$ the generator of $\Q[X]$ assigned to an $x\in X$.
+Given an infinite field $\F$, one defines inductively for each $n\geq 1$ a subspace ${\cal R}_n(\F) \subset \Q[\F]$ reflecting functional equations for the classical n-logarithm function, and define {\it the higher Bloch group}

 We denote by $\{z\}_n$ the projection of the generator $\{z\}$ to the quotient ${\cal B}_n(\F)$.